 Do you have any favorite indie jewelry designers?
 Let me know in the comments!

-Disclosure: This post was sponsored by Automic Gold.
+Disclosure: This post was sponsored by Automic Gold and contains affiliate links.
 As always, I only work with brands that I believe in and all opinions are my own.
 Thank you for supporting the brands that support my work!